mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/criteria_for_inclusion/index.md

 - What kind of industry or community buzz is there is around the technology?
   - Are a lot web developers using it?
 What is the industry adoption like?
   - Do a lot web developers want or need this information?
   - What is the size of the target audience for this information?
-Supporting statistics would help, if you have them.
+Supporting statistics would help if you have them.
 - How does the technology relate to core web technology and web browsers?
 Useful details include:
   - Does it use HTML and CSS but generally not output to the web?
   - Is it supported in web browsers via a polyfill?